brock-ricker/Online-Shoppers-Purchasing-Intent/README.md

 Here are the mean values for all numeric columns grouped by cluster:
 ![image](https://user-images.githubusercontent.com/99829862/164613736-dcc25c79-892d-4bdb-98c9-05369bf553b8.png)

-Based on these values there are 3 customer segments I believe are worth highlighting:
+Based on these values there are 4 customer segments I believe are worth highlighting:

 Cluster 3 – The buyers
+* 1651 Members (13%)
 * These customers mean business, quickly find the product they want and make a purchase
 * Visit a moderate amount of sites
 * Spend a moderate amount of time
 * 96% of sessions result in purchases

 Cluster 1 – Researchers
+* 1160 Members (9%)
 * These customers spend a long time looking for that perfect purchase, but are hesitant to actually buy
 * Visit the most sites
 * Spend the most amount of time on these sites
 * 23% of sessions result in purchases

+Cluster 3 – The Buyers
+* 1651 Members (13%)
+* Visit a moderate amount of sites
+* Spend a moderate amount of time
+* 96% of sessions result in purchases

 Cluster 2 – Stumblers
+* 748 Members (65)
 * These customers stumbled upon the product pages and have no intention of buying
-* On average <1 administrative/informational, and 2.5 product sites visted
+* On average <1 administrative/informational, and 2.5 product sites visited
 * Spend the least amount of time on these sites
 * Highest bounce/exit rates
 * 0.4% of sessions result in purchases